Playing With Fire

-“Playing With Fire: peer to peer survivor writing” is funded by Arts Council England.
+“Playing With Fire: peer to peer survivor writing” was funded by Arts Council England.
 Giving me time and mentorship with Kirsty Logan to work on my book ‘Peachy’, to hold a writing workshop and produce a reading event as a platform for survivor writers.

 My book Peachy is set in the suburbs of Auckland, NZ in the late 70s and early 80s, as disco is ceding to punk, and tells the story of an uneasily queer kid, growing up amidst gang violence, homophobia and rape culture.